 Flight Delay Regulation EU 261/2004 stipulates that the period of limitation for flight delay claims should relate to the limitation period in the country where the claim is lodged.

 At the time of the case many airlines were arguing that passengers in the UK only had two years to issue court proceedings, as per the Montreal Convention’s limitation period which deals with other types of claims such as lost baggage and injuries.

-However, Bott and Co’s Flight Delay Lawyers were firmly of the belief that passengers actually had six years to take a claim to court, as provided by S9 of the Limitation Act 1980.
+However, Bott and Co’s Flight Delay Compensation solicitors were firmly of the belief that passengers actually had six years to take a claim to court, as provided by S9 of the Limitation Act 1980.

 Mr Dawson’s delay occurred on Christmas Day 2006, on the BY5143 flight from London Gatwick to Puerto Plata in the Dominican Republic.

 The flight was due to depart at 11:30am but the Thomson Airways flight was subject to a delay of 6 hours and 26 minutes.

 Mr Dawson filed his claim in court just two days before the six year limitation period was due to expire.

 Mr Dawson filed a claim against Thomson Airways Ltd in December 2012 for the sum of €600 – which is the maximum compensation for the distance of flight and length of delay.
 The airline appointed Robert Lawson QC of Quadrant Chambers while Mr Dawson represented himself in Court.

 The airline initially defended the claim on the grounds of ‘extraordinary circumstances’ but dropped that defence in favour of the limitation point on the day of the hearing, arguing that although Mr Dawson did have a valid claim, he was not eligible for compensation because he had not taken his claim to Court in time.